MalinRekdal/Master-thesis-about-Parkinsons-Detection/README.md

-### 2.2 - Make sure pip is linked to the virtual environmentet
+### 2.2 - Make sure pip is linked to the virtual environment
 - Use
   ```
   which pip
   ```
-- If this is not the pip related to the env you have created you need to add an alias to the .bashrc file by adding this line at the end:
+- If this is not the pip related to the env you have created, you need to add an alias to the .bashrc file by adding this line at the end:
   ```
   alias disenvPipp=/path_to_miniconda/miniconda3/envs/disenv/bin/pip
   ```
-  Then use disenvPipp instead of pip when installing things.
+  Then, use disenvPipp instead of pip when installing things.

-### 2.3 - Activate conda and environment when terminal starts.
+### 2.3 - Activate conda and environment when the terminal starts.
-- To automatically activate conda and the environement when the terminal start you can create a .bash_profile file.
+- To automatically activate conda and the environment when the terminal starts, you can create a .bash_profile file.
-  - If a .bash_profile file don't exist, create one.
+  - If a .bash_profile file doesn't exist, create one.
-  - To automatically start conda add this line to the bash_profile file:
+  - To automatically start conda, add this line to the bash_profile file:
     ```
     source~/.bashrc
     ```
-  - To automatically activate environment add this line to the bash_profile file:
+  - To automatically activate the environment, add this line to the bash_profile file:
     ```
     conda activate disenv
     ```

-- Note: If conda starts on its own on default and you dont care if you need to write conda activate disenv every time a new terminal is activated then 2.3 can be skipped.
+- Note: If conda starts on its own on default and you don't care if you need to write conda activate disenv every time a new terminal is activated, then 2.3 can be skipped.

 ### 2.4 - Install requirements to conda environment